How to do a Competitive Landscape Analysis in Milanote

 Analyze your competitors in 4 easy steps

 One of the most important goals when designing a new brand is to create something that's unique.
 Something that stands out against your competitors.
 But to do that, you first need to know what your market looks like.
+That's where competitive landscape mapping comes in!

 The Competitive Landscape framework is perfect for identifying your opportunity in the market.
 It's an essential technique in a brand designer's toolkit.
 It helps you identify your closest competitors and carve out a space in the market to plant your flag.